 Device profiles are available on the downloads page.
 To access them just sign up as an ANT+ Adopter.
 Each device profile contains a detailed specification of the channel parameters and data format for each sensor type.

-For sample code implementing the profiles, refer to the source code of the simulator, (also available on the downloads page).
+For sample code implementing some profiles, refer to the source code of the ANT+ simulator, (also available on the downloads page).
 To build the code, you can use Microsoft Visual C++ 2008 or later.
 The “devices” directory within the project contains the code specific to each sensor and display device, and can serve as a reference for PC applications implementing ANT+ functionality.

 Embedded C reference code for the MSP430 for some of the profiles is also available on the downloads page, under 'ANT+ Embedded Reference Designs'.